zmwv823/ComfyUI-UL/MiaoBi/README.md

 ### MiaoBi SingleFile:

-- Download all files of [text_encoder](https://huggingface.co/ShineChen1024/MiaoBi/tree/main/miaobi_beta0.9/text_encoder) and put them in a floder.Then rename this folder to "MiaoBi_clip" or any name U like.Finally move this folder into **ComfyUI\models\clip**.
+- Download all files of [text_encoder](https://huggingface.co/ShineChen1024/MiaoBi/tree/main/miaobi_beta0.9/text_encoder) and put them in a folder.
+Then rename this folder to "MiaoBi_clip" or any name U like.
+Finally move this folder into **ComfyUI\models\clip**.

 ![](./assets/MiaoBi_clip.jpg)
 ### MiaoBi Diffsuers SD15: